 4. Count your costs

-Separate your business and personal expenses from the start, this way you won’t get confused and it will make budgeting a lot easier.
+Separate your business and personal expenses from the start.

 5. Know all legal requirements for starting a small business

-We can understand the excitement in starting a business and then you look at the legal side of it become worried.
+We can understand the excitement of starting a business, and then you look at the legal side of it and become worried.

-Speak again to experts, accountants and bookkeepers that understand these laws, remember you’re never alone.
+Speak again to experts, accountants and bookkeepers who understand these laws.

 6. Outsource your bookkeeping